New FBI Report: Colorado 5th Highest Increase In Crime In The Country, New Bill Aims To Crack Down

 Colorado now has the fourth-highest recidivism rate in the country.
 Half of all people released from prison re-offend in three years.

-A bill at the state Capitol is aimed at cracking down on crime.
+A bill at the Colorado State Capitol is aimed at cracking down on crime.
 It was prompted by a CBS4 investigation that found thousands of defendants charged with violent crimes were released from Denver County Court last year on PR bonds or what Senator Rob Woodward calls a ‘pinky promise’.

 “The judge says, ‘You promise to come back?’
 Sometimes they do, sometimes they don’t, and many times they go on to commit violent crimes,” said Woodward